PHPOffice/PhpSpreadsheet/docs/ReadingSpreadsheetFiles/05-Reader-Options.md

 The setContiguous() method for the Reader is important here.
 It is applicable only when working with a Read Filter, and identifies whether or not the cells should be stored by their position within the CSV file, or their position relative to the filter.

-For example, if the filter returned true for cells in the range B2:C3, then with setContiguous set to false (the default) these would be loaded as B2:C3 in the PHPExcel object; but with setContiguous set to true, they would be loaded as A1:B2.
+For example, if the filter returned true for cells in the range B2:C3, then with setContiguous set to false (the default) these would be loaded as B2:C3 in the `Spreadsheet` object; but with setContiguous set to true, they would be loaded as A1:B2.

 Splitting a single loaded file across multiple worksheets applies to: